 Would it be possible to add insulation to the floor to improve the EPC rating?

 Would it be worth doing so?
-Probably not in most cases for such a small gain.
+Probably not in most cases because the cost is high and the gain in EPC rating is usually small.

 This is one of those less interesting looking items that I would often lump together in my mind along with Floor type and Heating Controls before I became an Energy Assessor.